nukopian/DBIx-Squirrel/README.md

         [@transforms]            |      [@transforms]
     );                           |  );

-The final element of each constructor's argument-lists is the transformation pipeline (`[@transforms]`).
+The final element of each constructor's argument-list is the transformation pipeline (`[@transforms]`).
 Each stage of this pipeline is an individual processing step, represented by a CODEREF (or a call that returns a CODEREF).